 The Company records the appropriate clinical trial expenses in its financial statements by matching those expenses with the period in which the services and efforts are expended.
 The Company accounts for these expenses according to the progress of the clinical trial as measured by patient enrollment and the timing of various aspects of the clinical trial.
 The Company determines accrual estimates through financial models, taking into account discussion with applicable personnel and ECOG-ACRIN as to the progress or state of consummation of the clinical trial or the services completed.
-Through June 30, 2014, the Company recognized \$0.5 million of research and development expense related to the Agreement.
+Through March 31, 2014, the Company recognized \$0.3 million of research and development expense related to the Agreement.

 Bayer Pharma AG (formerly known as Bayer Schering Pharma AG)-In March 2007, the Company entered into a license agreement (the "Bayer Agreement") with Bayer Schering Pharma AG ("Bayer") for a worldwide, exclusive license to develop and commercialize entinostat and any other products containing the same active ingredient.
 Under the terms of the Bayer Agreement, the Company paid a nonrefundable up-front license fee of \$2.0 million and is responsible for the development and marketing of entinostat.
 The Company recorded the \$2.0 million license fee as research and development expense during the year ended December 31, 2007, as it had no alternative future use.
 The Company will pay Bayer royalties on a sliding scale based on net sales, if any, and make future milestone payments to Bayer of up to \$150.0 million in the event that certain specified development and regulatory goals and sales levels are achieved.
-In June 2014, a development milestone was achieved, and the Company recorded \$2.0 million of research and development expense.
+As of March 31, 2014, none of these goals had been achieved; and no milestones were payable.